eraters/playit.gg/README.md

 | Option | Required |    Description     | Default |
 | :----: | :------: | :----------------: | :-----: |
 | token  |   Yes    | Your Discord Token |  None   |

+## Contribution

+More Features Are Soon To Come, And PRs Are Welcome!